The View From Treetop Quest Philly, the Fairmount Park Adventure Course

 The Nuts and Bolts

-Treetop Quest offers individual admission from $25 to $55, depending on what you’re doing.
+Treetop Quest offers individual admission for $18.50 (the Chickpea course) or starting at $47.50 (general admission).
 There are discounts for groups, and the attraction also offers birthday parties (for kids and adults), corporate events, field trips, and more.

 Treetop Quest Philly is located at 541 Chamounix Drive in Philadelphia.
 For more information and to book tickets, visit the attraction’s website.